-The College was established under legal authority granted by a provision in the University of Malawi Act of 1965; the College is now governed by the University of Malawi Amendment Act of 1998.
+The University was established under legal authority granted by a provision in the University of Malawi Act of 1965; Formerly known as the Polytechnic, the institution is now a stand alone university following the unbundling of the University of Malawi.

 MUST was established by an Act of Parliament Number 31 of 2012 with the aim of promoting the development, adaptation, transfer and application of science, technology and innovation for macro- and micro-economic development of Malawi.

 Mzuzu University was established by an Act of Parliament in 1997 as Malawi’s second national (public) university in Malawi.